By Becky Craft and Brandis Malone

 Based on our examinations of this book, we did find some close relatives, but without an exact match, it’s hard to know where and when this paper came from.
 All we can really tell is that there was a lot of different paper used in the production of a single copy of this book, likely ordered from multiple production houses to achieve the final product.

 Something else that fascinated us during our research was the extensive users’ marks left by various readers throughout the centuries.
-The oldest inscriptions and notes are in Old Church Slavonic, which appear to be written in ink that has long since faded, possibly contemporary to the text.
+The oldest inscriptions and notes are in Church Slavic, which appear to be written in ink that has long since faded, possibly contemporary to the text.
 Along with these notes are small Xs in the margins of certain passages, possibly marking where a user stopped their reading, whether for their own personal use or while reading aloud.
 More modern marks include names written in purple ink in the preliminaries marking ownership, as well as underlined text in a more modern red and blue pencil.
 Other marks were simply left throughout the years, from everyday use and by accident.
 Page corners are darkened by the years of hands turning the pages, along with liquid stains and drops of ink and wax appearing in various parts of the book.
 Many of these marks make you think more about who used this book and where, including the possible lack of lighting in rooms irrevocably influencing the use of the text.

 Though there are so many compelling aspects of this object that we explored during our project, by far the one that has confused and intrigued us the most is the hair.
 As we were turning the pages in the book’s second half, strands of hair began to appear in the gutter, a few inches long.
 Becky worried that a strand of her hair might have fallen in between the pages, so she gently tugged on one of them only to find that it was firmly stuck.
 Each page after revealed more and more, at one point looking as if someone’s head had been shaved over the book, leaving dozens of half-inch-long strands planted in the binding.
 As to how and why these hairs were integrated into the book, who knows?